Section 1 – Organisation

 Judges cannot keep a double.

-Judges are not allowed to know the identity of a wine or spirit, its origins, price points or awards, thus complying with the rules of total anonymity.
+Judges are not allowed to know the identity of a wine, its origins, price points or awards, thus complying with the rules of total anonymity.

 2. Operational mode